FAQ

 In the 1980s, Dr. T Colin Campbell introduced the term “plant-based diet” to define a vegetable-based diet that focused primarily on health rather than ethics.

 How much should I take?
 For the long version response to this question, please see Our Kefir Story.
 The short version is this: our suggested serving is 1 tbsp per day.
-One serving contains 16 billion CFU which aligns with the daily recommendation of probiotics by the National Institute of Health.
 While you can consume more than that, some people do experience adverse effects when they overdo it on their probiotic.
 If you are not currently taking a probiotic, we do recommend starting slowly.
-Start with 1 tsp and add 1 tsp daily until you reach the suggested serving, backing off if you notice any digestive upset.
+Start with 1 tsp and add 1 tsp weekly until you reach the suggested serving, backing off if you notice any digestive upset.
 This is completely normal, some people just need some time to allow their body to adjust to this new healthy bacteria.

 For more information on suggested probiotic recommendations, here's a great article: https://loricalabresemd.com/blog/can-you-overdo-probiotics/